NeckerFree/azure-fullstack-automation/README.md

 Host key checking is disabled for initial setup only

-Production deployments ```sh ould implement proper host verification
+Production deployments should implement proper host verification

 <p align="right">(<a href="#readme-top">back to top</a>)</p> ```
 This section explains: